 Tension increased at home and I became increasingly aggressive and argued violently with my family.
 My relationships with the members of my family were destroyed.
 Dagga drove a wedge between me and those I loved the most.
 I became rebellious to the point of complete anarchy and would submit to no authority, rules or instructions from teachers, my parents or others, even breaking the law with friends.
 Dagga was the first illegal drug I smoked.
 After I had crossed that line I no longer feared drugs as I had before.
 Dagga was the gate that opened on to the path that led the way to experimentation with other drugs in later years and which almost destroyed me.

 Had the Lord not intervened in my life and had I not been helped by CYPSA, I am confident that I would have lost my mind to dagga years ago.
 Over the past couple of years I have met dozens of individuals who are psychotic as a result of using dagga and who will never be normal again.
 Not even medication can help them and it is only through God's grace that I have been spared and am of a sound mind today.

-I was astonished to hear of a case that commences in the High Court in March 2016 which involves a movement who are pushing for the legalization of dagga in our country.
+I was astonished to hear of the case taking place in the High Court which involves a movement who are pushing for the legalization of dagga in our country.
 As a person who has experienced the living hell of dagga addiction first hand, I was amazed to discover that there were in fact individuals who believe that the legalization of this drug is the way forward for our nation.

 Legalizing dagga will destroy the youth and the fabric of society and will lead South Africa head first into a downward spiral of catastrophic proportions.